rembold-cs151-master/Section09/index.md

 ## Adding Commands to ImageShop
+- When you download the starter template for ImageShop, it already implements the viewing area along with the **Load** and **Flip Vertical** buttons.

 :::incremental
-- When you download the starter template for ImageShop, it already implements the viewing area along wit hthe **Load** and **Flip Vertical** buttons.
 - To add a new command to ImageShop, you need to add code to accomplish the following steps:
   - Add a new callback function that handles the click action for the button.
   - Add the new button to the window.